100 Recently Extinct Animals

 Wikimedia Commons

-Some of the most famous extinct animals of recent times have been birds--but for every Passenger Pigeon or Dodo, there's a much bigger and much lesser-known casualties like the Elephant Bird or the Eastern Moa (and many other species remain endangered to this day).
+Birds are some of the most famous extinct animals of recent times—but for every Passenger Pigeon or Dodo, there's a much bigger and much lesser-known casualty like the Elephant Bird or the Eastern Moa (and many other species that remain endangered to this day).

 10 Recently Extinct Fish